ashutoshsoni8884/ashutoshsoni8884/README.md

 - 👋 Hi, I’m Ashutosh Soni
-- 👀 I’m interested in Data, I like cleaning the data visualing it with my imagination...
+- 👀 I’m interested in Data, I like to explore more things in data currently i am exploring in Oracle technologies....
-- 🌱 I’m currently learning all the technologies related to data analytics and making few projects day by day.
+- 🌱 I’m currently learning all the technologies related to Oracle and learning new technologies day by day.
 - 💞️ I’m looking to collaborate on Linkedin.
 Do connect With me on Linkedin.